Two things I want to share today:

 Of course, we can’t ask every question to be prepared for every memory they may have but the point is: Learn more about your parents or the elderly in your life.
 Not only may the things you learn help you help them later, but our parents generation’s experiences should be passed down from generation to generation, so their descendents will know about them.

-I was so involved in my own life with my little growing family (husband and two sons) that most of my interactions with Mama in my adult years were needing help from her with the boys, dropping them up, picking them up, enjoying the hot meals she’d cook every now and then for us to enjoy at home after out long day of work.
+I was so involved in my own life with my little growing family (husband and two sons) that most of my interactions with Mama in my adult years were needing help from her with the boys, dropping them off, picking them up, enjoying the hot meals she’d cook every now and then for us to enjoy at home after our long day of work.
 Stopping by mama’s just to visit and let her talk happened rarely, but how I wish now that someone had stopped me and said:

 LOOK GIRL, ONE DAY YOUR MOM IS GOING TO HAVE ALZHEIMER’S AND YOU BASICALLY WON’T HAVE HER ANY MORE, EVEN THOUGH SHE’LL BE PHYSICALLY HERE.
 LEARN ALL YOU CAN ABOUT HER LIFE SO THAT WHEN YOU ARE TAKING CARE OF HER YOU CAN BRING TO HER LITTLE BIZARRE WORLD SOME OF HER OLD MEMORIES.